damilojohn/PacMan-RL/README.md

 # PacMan-RL
-A reinforcement learning agent for playing PacMan
+A reinforcement learning agent that plays  PacMan